Hiawatha Collegiate High School

 “All Hiawatha Academies scholars will be empowered with the knowledge, character, & leadership skills to graduate from college & serve the common good.”

-This mission statement avoids caveats about what students can achieve.
-Hiawatha Academy believes that the boundless potential of every child is core to their work, & they support that in many ways.
-Guided by this mission, their classrooms support diverse learners, including students with exceptional learning needs.
+Hiawatha Academies’ mission statement avoids caveats about what students can achieve.
+They believe in the boundless potential of every change & they support this potential in many ways.
+Led by their mission, their classrooms support diverse learners, including students with exceptional learning needs.

-Every child must be valued, held to high expectations, & seen as a unique & whole person.
+(1) Every child must be valued, held to high expectations, & seen as a unique & whole person;

-The overwhelming majority of students with disabilities (90%+) can achieve academic success on rigorous, grade-level content when given the right support.
-When a scholar is not successful, their default assumption is to rethink how they support the scholar.
+(2) The overwhelming majority of students with disabilities can achieve academic success on rigorous, grade-level content when given the right support.
+When a student is not successful, the school’s default assumption is to rethink how they can support the student;

-Intelligence is multidimensional & should be recognized as such.
+(3) Intelligence is multidimensional & should be recognized as such; &

 English language learner programming